Marvel Cinematic Universe Watch Order - Updated

 - Jessica Jones, Trish Walker, Jeri Hogarth, Luke Cage

-- This overlaps with the rest of the previous events, but doesn't really interesect.
+- This overlaps with the rest of the previous events, but doesn't really intersect.

 Ant-Man and the Wasp